iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * `tolerance=number` The log10 of the desired chord tolerance in meters.
 Defaults to -2 (1 centimeter).
 * `dta reality model settings` - Open a dialog in which settings controlling the display of reality models within the currently-selected viewport can be edited.
 Currently, it always edits the settings for the first reality model it can find.
 It produces an error if no reality models are found.
 * `dta clip element geometry` - Starts a tool that clips the view based on the geometry of the selected element(s).
+* `dta record tilesize [on|off|toggle]` - When turned on, begins recording the encoded size of every subsequently requested iMdl tile's content.
+When turned off, copies the tile sizes in CSV format to the clipboard.
+See TileSizeRecorder.ts for details.
+If no argument is supplied, it defaults to `toggle`.

 ## Editing